artronics/chapar-device-level/README.md

 If you check the parent directory, you also see a `packet.csv` file which contains the same content of what you saw in console output.

 ###Installation
 For Installation you need to add *Chapar* as a dependency to your  [*Apache Maven*](https://en.wikipedia.org/wiki/Apache_Maven) project.
-If you have access to the source code just open the `/Chapr` directory and your IDE (NetBeans, Intellij Idea, etc) will take care of other things for you.
+If you have access to the source code just open the `/Chapar` directory and your IDE (NetBeans, IntelliJ Idea, etc) will take care of other things for you.
+Then create a new project/module and add below lines to your `pom.xml`

+	<dependency>
+      <groupId>artronics.chapar</groupId>
+      <artifactId>chapar</artifactId>
+      <version>1.0-SNAPSHOT</version>
+	</dependency>

 ####Directory Structure
+*Chapar* is on early development cycles so if you are reading this text, it means that you have access to private source code of project.
+If you are already familiar with `maven` there is nothing worth noting on this section.
+The directory structure follows exactly the *maven* convention‌s.
+The `/src` directory consists of all source codes of the project. inside `/src`, there are `/main` and `/tests`, see section [Tests](#tests).
+Also the project root namespace is `artronics.chapar`.

 There are two `maven` modules inside main project directory.
 One is `chapar` and the other is `sdwn`.
-As said before, *Chapar* has no specific implementation by itself and obvioudly, this is what is expected from a framework.
+As said before, *Chapar* has no specific implementation by itself and obviously, this is what is expected from a framework.
 However there is already an implementation of `sdwn` in a separate module.
 Although I wrote the code for this module, the credit for original codes for `sdwn` belongs to [**Radio Networks- Research Group**](http://www.robertoverdone.org/index.php?page=r) at [**University of Bologna**.](http://www.unibo.it/it)

-*Chapar* has it own seperate name space which starts with `artronics.chapar`.
+*Chapar* has it own separate name space which starts with `artronics.chapar`.
 All codes related to framework is there.
 For *SDWN* implementation name space (in context of `maven` it is known as `groupId`) starts with `it.unibo.sdwn`.
 If you want to create a new implementation of *SDWN* simply create another maven project and add chapar as its dependency. here is an example of `pom.xml` file.

-	<dependency>
-      <groupId>artronics.chapar</groupId>
-      <artifactId>chapar</artifactId>
-      <version>1.0-SNAPSHOT</version>
-	</dependency>

 ###Architecture
 _Chapar_ has a [Modular Architecture](https://en.wikipedia.org/wiki/Modular_programming).
 If you decide to change behaviour of a _module_ you can simply write your own and then change `chapar_DI.xml` file.
 This file contains all configuration for [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection).